 Valve actuation and control in the modern refinery

-Sector : Oil & Gas
+- Industry: Oil & Gas - Downstream

 - Category: Electric Actuators, Fluid Power Actuators, Control Networks

-Products: Pakscan, IQ Pro Standard, IQT Pro Standard
+- Products: Pakscan, IQ Pro Standard

 The Reliance refinery at Jamnagar in India is one of the largest single refinery sites in the world and virtually all of its valves are motorised with Rotork actuators.
-Almost 3000 Rotork IQ intelligent valve actuators were installed during the construction of the original refinery, tank farm and power station in the late 1990s, together with a Rotork Pakscan 2E two-wire digital control package comprising fifty separate master station and bus loop networks, making it the largest Pakscan site in the world.
+Almost 3,000 Rotork IQ intelligent valve actuators were installed during the construction of the original refinery, tank farm and power station in the late 1990s, together with a Rotork Pakscan™ 2E 2-wire digital control package comprising 50 separate Master Station and bus loop networks, making it the largest Pakscan site in the world.

 During the initial construction stages in 1997 Rotork was selected as the sole supplier of electric actuators.
-Rotork was the only actuator manufacturer to offer "non-intrusive" cable-less setting, commissioning and data transfer technologies with actuators that were already proven in the international petrochemical industries.
-The IQ intelligent actuator had pioneered "non-intrusive" data communication by means of an infra-red link to a hand held setting tool when launched in 1993.
+Rotork was the only actuator manufacturer to offer non-intrusive cable-less setting, commissioning and data transfer technologies with actuators that were already proven in the international petrochemical industries.
+The IQ intelligent actuator had pioneered non-intrusive data communication by means of an infrared link to a handheld setting tool when launched in 1993.
 By 1997 it was well established as Rotork's flagship product, accounting for the majority of the company's worldwide electric actuator sales.

 The ability to commission IQ actuators without removing electrical covers in order to set end of travel switches and torque settings made the commissioning process more efficient whilst ensuring that internal electronic components were permanently protected from the possibility of contamination by moisture or dust, securing long term reliability in environmentally challenging conditions such as those found on the north-western coast of India.

 With Pakscan, Rotork already had a long track record.
-The original Pakscan two-wire control system was launched in 1986, whilst the Pakscan 2E ordered by Reliance was the third generation version, which had been in production for five years and therefore had an extensive end user reference list unmatched by the other systems available in the marketplace.
+The original Pakscan 2-wire control system was launched in 1986, whilst the Pakscan 2E ordered by Reliance was the third generation version, which had been in production for five years and therefore had an extensive end user reference list unmatched by the other systems available in the marketplace.

 Reliance also recognised that Pakscan provided them with a digital control system designed specifically for valve actuators and has actuator focused features that are unavailable from other designs.
-For example, the capacity for up to 240 actuators on a fault tolerant field network that can be up to twenty kilometres long without repeaters is an important reliability and economic consideration in the spacious environments of refineries and tank farms.
+For example, the capacity for up to 240 actuators on a fault tolerant field network that can be up to 20 km long without repeaters is an important reliability and economic consideration in the spacious environments of refineries and tank farms.
 Repeaters require separate power supplies, can slow the data transmission speed and introduce a single point of failure.
 The failure of a repeater will of course result in the loss of communication with all downstream field units.

 Pakscan provides dual host communication paths as standard with the ability to isolate any field based fault without interrupting communication with other units on the loop.
 In fact Pakscan's configuration provides built-in redundancy in every area - from the valve to the control room - ensuring that vital information for the host DCS on valve position, status and condition is as secure and available as possible.

 By 1997, Pakscan had already successfully achieved host interoperability with all the major DCS vendors, including Honeywell, Allen Bradley, ABB, Yokogawa and Foxboro, giving Reliance added confidence.
-Pakscan uses the same Modbus communication protocol as used by Foxboro, whose Intelligent Automation (IA) system was subsequently introduced at the site."
+Pakscan uses the same Modbus communication protocol as used by Foxboro, whose Intelligent Automation (IA) system was subsequently introduced at the site.